krishauser/KrisLibrary/README.md

 * optimization/LCP is a poor quality implementation.
 * optimization/MinNormProblem does not have access to a good quadratic programming solver.
-* The camera/ package is pretty non-conformant with the overall style.
 * The GLdraw/ package is capitalized, which is non-conformant
-* Image saving is very, very basic at the moment.
+* Image saving is very basic at the moment.
+* OFF file loading only supports triangle meshes
 * Eventually everything should be placed in a unified namespace.
+* The utils/stl_tr1.h file was a workaround for the unordered_set / undordered_map containers that was useful
+  while STL was in flux around the time of adoption of C++11.
+Now this looks standardized...
+Can it be safely replaced?
 * Latest version of OMPL should be supported.
+* Logger calls are still calling LOG4CXX, even if LOG4CXX is not used.
+Maybe this should be renamed to KL_LOG or something similar.

 ## Contribution guidelines